 If people are accused of disturbing the peace and then refuse when an officer orders them to disperse, they commit a misdemeanor offense.
 Cal.
 Pen.
 Code § 416 also requires that people under this section make restitution for any damage to personal or real property that they cause.

-Penalties for Disorderly Conduct in Alameda
+What are the Penalties for Disorderly Conduct in Alameda?

 In Alameda, the penalties for disorderly conduct could be serious, but a seasoned attorney could work to minimize them.
 Individuals can face up to six months in jail for certain disorderly conduct convictions, up to $1,000 in fines, or both.
 If individuals have previous convictions for disorderly conduct, they may be subject to more severe sanctions.